 Indian Waters offers a shuttle to and from the festival for $75 per person total for the whole weekend.
 The shuttle runs every 15 minutes and we never had an issue getting to the festival.
 If you plan on staying at Indian Waters, DO NOT buy the shuttle pass directly from Coachella‘s website.
 Their shuttle does not stop at Indian Waters, which is why Indian Waters has their own shuttle they provide.

 Coachella was an unforgettableexperience & I would do it again in a heartbeat.
 As long as you plan it right, you will not regret it!
 Feel free to leave any comments below.
 I don’t mind answering any questions you may have in regards to Coachella.
+I wanted to close out this post with a mention of an amazing product I came across while shopping for Coachella.
+Keebos makes phone cases that have a strap attached & can be worn as crossbodys!!
+This is so perfect for festivals.
+When I last attended Ultra Music Festival, my phone was stolen from my back pocket which was devastating.
+I highly recommend this case as it also stores your credit cards as well.
 This post will be updated regularly with more tips in the upcoming months as the festival approaches!